PrincetonUniversity/SPECFEMPP/docs/developer_documentation/SPECFEM_architecture/domain.rst

         temp2 += s_hprimewgll_zz(iz, l) * stress_integrand_zz(l, ix);
     }

 The above loops are not very efficient, especially on the GPU, since there are large number of memory accesses for each iteration.
-In many applications where SPECFEM is used, the number of GLL points is fixed - in most cases 4th order GLL quadrature (NGLL = 5) or 7th order GLL quadrature (NGLL = 8).
+In many applications where SPECFEM++ is used, the number of GLL points is fixed - in most cases 4th order GLL quadrature (NGLL = 5) or 7th order GLL quadrature (NGLL = 8).
 Thus we can specialize the above methods for those NGLL values and unroll the loops.

 .. code:: C++